 To use variables we must tell VB.NET what data type our variables should be.
-We do this using the Dim statement, which "Dimensions" a storage location for us using the format:
+We do this using the Dim statement, which "Dimensions" (i.e. allocates) a storage location in memory for us using the format:

 Dim varName as DataType